 Best Inexpensive Audio Interfaces

-Hey everybody it’s Jim from Slick Audio, today’s topic today’s topic is inexpensive interfaces.
+Hey, everybody, it’s Jim from Slick Audio, today’s topic is inexpensive interfaces.
 I know we have Cheap Interfaces listed on the video, but it is inexpensive interfaces.
 As I said in my Cheap Microphone video.
 The word cheap implies in my opinion crappy quality and that is not what I want to discuss.
 Because I don’t like anything of crappy quality, I think it has to be good quality and inexpensive.
-So therefore, inexpensive works, so let’s just dive right into it.
+So, therefore, inexpensive works, so let’s just dive right into it.

 USB AUDIO INTERFACES

 There are several different types of audio interfaces.
 Let’s go over the types of interfaces again.
 First, there is the USB Audio Interface, which is probably the most prominent and generally the least expensive of the bunch.
 It’s it is the slowest of the bunch but there are a few exceptions to that rule but let’s shelve that for a minute.
 Because USB has really taken on a whole different world since the last video that I did about this topic a year or two ago.

 Next, there’s Ethernet Audio Interfaces or Audio Over Ethernet like the Dante protocol or AVB.
 We will not be discussing AVB as this is a MAC only thing and not anything I would recommend.
 OK, so Focusrite RedNet which is a Dante you know a derived protocol.
 It can tend to be more expensive, but I’m going to leave it there.
 We are not going to be discussing Audio Over Ethernet or AoE.

 Firewire Audio Interfaces, this was a one-time popular protocol, but now it has been dead for years so just stay away from it.
 Not to mention good luck finding a laptop that has Firewire port on it.